 How to check your driving licence online

-Checking your driving licence record online is easier than you thought.
+Checking your driving licence record online is useful for finding out what vehicles you can drive and driving convictions.

-The way this works is, once logged in, you can generate a unique licence “check code” which you can then pass on to others.
+Once you're logged in you can generate a unique licence “check code” which you can then pass on to others.
 Keep in mind that the code is valid for 21 days.

 READ MORE: How to check to see if your car is insured